aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Per-replica KMS keys

-Global table offers users to specify user owned KMS keys for replica.
+Global table offers users to specify user owned KMS keys for replicas.
 The user will need to define these keys for each replica.

 Global table requires keys to be present in-region of the replica.
 To support this,